dbrattli/Expression/README.md

 ### Results

 The `Result[T, TError]` type lets you write error-tolerant code that can be composed.
-Result works similar to `Option` but lets you define the value used for errors, e.g an exception type or similar.
+A Result works similar to `Option` but lets you define the value used for errors, e.g an exception type or similar.
 This is great when you want to know why some operation failed (not just `Nothing`).